lvgl/lvgl/docs/overview/style.rst

 Transitions
 ***********

-By default, when an object changes state (e.g. it’s pressed) the new properties from the new state are set immediately.
-However, with transitions it’s possible to play an animation on state change.
+By default, when an object changes state (e.g. it's pressed) the new properties from the new state are set immediately.
+However, with transitions it's possible to play an animation on state change.
 For example, on pressing a button its background color can be animated to the pressed color over 300 ms.

 The parameters of the transitions are stored in the styles.
-It’s possible to set
+It's possible to set

 - the time of the transition